 Rosewood

-Note: Sometimes, neck profiles are categorized by decade rather than, or in addition to, its shape.
-The definition of these terms varies slightly by brand but, in general, ’50s necks tend to be rounder and ’60s necks are usually slimmer.
+Note: Sometimes, neck profiles are categorized by decade rather than, or in addition to, their shape.
+The definition of these terms varies slightly by brand but, in general, ’50s necks tend to be rounder, and ’60s necks are usually slimmer.
 “Modern” necks typically have a flatter profile that lend themselves to faster playing.

 Electric guitars rely on a pickup or multiple pickups mounted on the body to generate a sound that can be amplified by a guitar amp and speakers.
 Pickups function as a magnetic field, and the vibration created from strumming or plucking the metal strings generates a current.
 This current is transmitted through the guitar’s preamp circuit, and by using a guitar cable to connect the guitar to an amp, creates an amplifiable signal.